 What does protein do for me?

-Protein is made of important amino acids that are the building blocks necessary for each and every part of your body.
-Proteins are essential for the normal functioning of the human body, being used to manufacture hormones, immune cells, enzymes, cellular messengers and being a fuel source for the body.
+Protein is made of important amino acids, the building blocks necessary for each and every part of your body.
+Proteins are essential for normal functioning of the human body.
+They are used to manufacture hormones, immune cells, enzymes, cellular messengers and be a vital fuel source for the body.

-Protein is needed to make up every cell, tissue and organ in the body, from your red and white blood cells to your hair and skin.
+Protein is needed to make up every cell, tissue and organ, from your red and white blood cells to your hair and skin.
 It is needed for proper growth and healing, cardiovascular function and muscle contraction.

-Protein is a crucial macro-nutrient for everyone, most especially for pregnant women, growing children and those into sport, therefore it is important to eat a good balanced diet including lots of whole, clean protein containing foods.
+It is a crucial macro-nutrient for everyone, especially for pregnant women, growing children and those who lead very active lives.
+We recommend a good balanced diet including lots of whole, clean protein rich foods.

 What kind of protein should I have?